bnb51/bnb-portfolio/_test_items/saltbot.md

 Once feedback on a goal status is achieved (success, abort, etc.), then the node will respond to the planner.

+### Indoor Planning Video Demo
+The video below shows the RViz screen as the robot moves through some of the middle waypoints sent from the planner.
+The red path shows the local plan it creates as it navigates from point to point.
+The dark parts of the map are occupied (obstacles) and the colored "shorelines" surrounding the dark areas is the high cost area that the robot attempts to avoid during it's planning.

 <iframe width="270" height="480" src="https://www.youtube.com/embed/z3MtAmL7pZU" title="Saltbot indoor planning" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Progress
+This post shows the progress achieved in 8 short weeks of Northwestern's winter quarter.
+Please check back soon for the conclusion of this project!

+## Source code
+Due to this project being in progress, the code cannot be shared at this time.

 <!-- ## Bonus Video Demo
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VQ7Lpov6QGI?si=AbYCmGih9wy6BYSO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>